Community of Urbana-Champaign Cooperative Housing

-These housing co ops provide affordable housing to students and young people.
+These housing co-ops provide affordable housing to residents of Urbana and Champaign.
 Each room is rented out separately, and each room is priced according to its size.
 On top of rent, each tenant pays a separate bill for utilities and food.
 Although rules change from house to house, it is customary that every night, one or two people cook for the house and in return, they are cooked for the other 6 nights of the week.
 Some houses are vegan or vegetarian, while other houses serve meat.
 Many commodities are included for free including free access to a washer and dryer and free printing.
 Many houses allow pets.